hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_rules.md

 }
 ```

-and the practictioner looked like this:
+and the incoming practitioner looked like this:

 ```json
 {